Scripture: Daniel 3

 Guiding Question: How can students represent Bible stories?

-Materials: Paper plates, salt, liquid glue, food coloring, eye dropper for food coloring
+Materials: Paper plates, salt (Note: Salt naturally comes in several colors if you want to splurge on this activity.), liquid glue, food coloring, eye dropper for food coloring

 Procedure: Review the story of Shadrach and the fire.
 Explain that Shadrach and the others had to have a very strong faith in God during that situation and trust that God would take care of them no matter how scary the situation became.
 God used the situation with the fire to prove who He is and what He is able to do.
 When we are put in tough situations that may seem scary or uncomfortable, we have to hold on to our faith and trust that God will take care of us and/or use us to further His Kingdom and fulfill His plan for our life.
 Have the students share some situations that they may encounter where they may be scared or it would be hard to trust God and what they could do during that time to stay obedient.
 Talk to students about boldly obeying God and trusting Him even though bad things are happening to us because we are obeying God – teasing, being left out, etc.